tyler-beaver/4402ClassProject/README.md

 ## Introduction

-This project provides a starting point for your database project that has both a backend component (built with Spring Boot) and a frontend component (built with React).
+This project has both a backend component (built with Spring Boot) and a frontend component (built with React).

 ## Prerequisites